progwolff/performer/README.md

 ## Usage
 Start Performer.

-Using command line tools or a jack patchbay like [Catia](http://kxstudio.linuxaudio.org/Applications:Catia) connect the ports of Performer to the appropriate system ports.
+Using command line tools or a jack patchbay like [Catia](http://kxstudio.linuxaudio.org/Applications:Catia) connect the ports of Performer to the appropriate system ports or to the ports of other jack clients.

 ![Patchbay](./.images/connect.png "Patchbay")